anniezh12/EventBright/README.md

   - cd eventberight/EventApi
   - bundle install
   - rake db:migrate
+  - rake db:seed(to seed the data in data.js)
   - rails s(to start rails server)
   - Open a new tab and cd eventberight
   - npm start(browser will show the fully functional app)